 What is an email whitelist?

-Why do I have to whitelist?
+Do I really need to whitelist?

 Which method is right for me?